servo-automation/highfive/README.md

 Highfive is a bot, which is meant to provide a welcoming environment for the newcomers, and also help the contributors by commenting, labeling or notifying them in issues and pull requests when an anticipated event occurs.

-The stuff inside this repo (and all its sub-repos) is a rework of all the collaborative work done in the old [highfive](https://github.com/servo/highfive), with the limitations of the Github API in mind.
+The stuff inside this repo is a rework of all the collaborative work done in the old [highfive](https://github.com/servo/highfive), with the limitations of the Github API in mind.

-This repo is responsible for calling the various handlers with the payload "posted" by Github webhooks API.
-It basically runs the whole thing.
-It has the handlers (as submodules), the tests for them, and the other API-related stuff.

 ### Design

 Calling `python runner.py` starts a Flask-based server, which listens to a particular port for `POST`ing of payloads.
 It can be tested lively at [Heroku platform](http://heroku.com/).
 Their free plan kills the server after a few minutes of inactivity, but once a payload is posted, the script will be executed and the payload will be handed over to the server.
-The initial startup delay isn't much, and hence it best suites our purpose.
+The initial startup delay isn't much, and hence it works quite well for our purpose.

-All the payload handlers live inside `handlers`, grouped into submodules corresponding to each [webhook event](https://developer.github.com/webhooks/#events), so that we'll know which event triggers a handler, or in other words, which events have to be enabled while setting up a new webhook.
+All the payload handlers live inside `handlers`, grouped into directories corresponding to each [webhook event](https://developer.github.com/webhooks/#events), so that we'll know which event triggers a handler, or in other words, which events have to be enabled while setting up a new webhook.
 Most often, we definitely don't wanna go for the "Send me everything" option that Github offers for a webhook, which thrashes your server with payloads related to every single event!

 All the handlers have per-repo configuration.
 There's a `config.json` local to every handler, which determines how it should respond to an event.
 It has two basic keys.
 The `"active"` key tells whether the handler should be considered while processing an event-related payload.
 The `"repos"` key contains the per-repo config.
 Repository names are usually of the form `"owner/repo"`, but since it allows regex patterns, you can have dangerous matches like `"owner/*"` (which matches all the repos of an owner) and `"*"` (which matches any repo of any owner, i.e., every payload it gets).